top of page

 November 26th, 1949

 The Indian Constitution was adopted on 26th November 1949, confirming universal adult suffrage as a foundational principle.
 Every adult citizen, regardless of property, education, caste, or gender, would be entitled to vote.
-This decision departed sharply from colonial practices of limited franchise and placed India among the democratic states to adopt full suffrage from its outset.
+This decision departed sharply from colonial practices of limited franchise and placed India among the then very limited number of democratic states to adopt full suffrage from its outset.
 Given the country’s scale and conditions, the move involved considerable uncertainty and was widely understood as a tremendous act of faith in the political capacities of the Indian people.

 Laying of Institutional